+Acceptable Solutions Performance Criteria

+A1 P1

-Acceptable Solutions Performance Criteria A1 P1 The number of vehicle access points provided for each road frontage must be no more than 1 or the existing number of vehicle access points, whichever is the greater.
-The number of vehicle access points for each road frontage must be minimised, having regard to all of the following: (a) access points must be positioned to minimise the loss of on-street parking and provide, where possible, whole car parking spaces between access points; (b) whether the additional access points can be provided without compromising any of the following: (i) pedestrian safety, amenity and convenience; (ii) traffic safety; (iii) residential amenity on adjoining land; (iv) streetscape; (v) cultural heritage values if the site is subject to the Local Historic Heritage
+The number of vehicle access points provided for each road frontage must be no more than 1 or the existing number of vehicle access points, whichever is the greater. (a) access points must be positioned to minimise the loss of on-street parking and provide, where possible, whole car parking spaces between access points;

+(b) whether the additional access points can be provided without compromising any of the following:

+(i) pedestrian safety, amenity and convenience;

+(ii) traffic safety;

+(iii) residential amenity on adjoining land;

-Code; (vi) the enjoyment of any 'al fresco' dining or other outdoor activity in the vicinity.
+(iv) streetscape; (v) cultural heritage values if the site is subject to the Local Historic Heritage Code; (vi) the enjoyment of any 'al fresco' dining or other outdoor activity in the vicinity.